Janet Lynn: Professional career

 Lynn's popularity was such that the Ice Follies offered her a three-year contract for $1,455,000, which made her the highest-paid female professional athlete of the time.
 Ice Follies with Lynn as its star positioned itself on a firmer basis in its rivalry with the Ice Capades.
 In 1974, Janet Lynn became the World Professional Champion in an event created by promoter Dick Button to showcase her.

 Lynn's professional career was cut short after only two years by problems with allergy-related asthma exacerbated by the cold, damp air in skating rinks.
 In 1975, she retired from skating and started a family.
 In the early 1980s, with her asthma under control, she returned to skate professionally for a few years.
 She again appeared in Button's professional competitions and co-starred with John Curry in his made-for-TV ice ballet, "The Snow Queen".

 Legacy

 The contrast between Lynn and Trixi Schuba was one of the reasons why the International Skating Union devalued the weight of compulsory figures in competition by introducing the short program.
-Since compulsory figures were rarely televised and were not well understood by the general public, television audiences were confused and angry when skaters such as Lynn, who excelled in the free skate, consistently lost competitions to skaters such as Schuba and Duba, who were not as strong in the free skate.
+While Lynn was an outstanding free skater, she "traced relatively weak compulsory figures".
+Since compulsory figures were rarely televised and were not well understood by the general public, television audiences were confused and angry when skaters such as Lynn, who excelled in the free skate, consistently lost competitions to skaters such as Schuba, who were not as strong in the free skate.